 Home Health Care

 Many individuals prefer to receive long-term care services in their own homes.
-Medicaid in New Jersey also covers home health care for eligible individuals.
+MLTSS in New Jersey also covers home health care for eligible individuals.
 Home health care services can include nursing care, physical therapy, occupational therapy, and other services that are necessary for an individual’s health and well-being.

-Individuals who are eligible for NJ FamilyCare Plan A, approved for Personal Care Assistant Services, and are able to self-direct services can take advantage of the Personal Preference Program (PPP).
-Individuals utilizing PPP can choose the home care services they want; hire workers that they know and trust, including friends, relatives, or neighbors; and schedule services according to their individual needs.
+If you are approved for Personal Care Assistant Services and are able to self-direct services, you can take advantage of the Personal Preference Program (PPP).
+Individuals utilizing PPP can choose the home care services they want, hire workers that they know and trust, including friends, relatives, or neighbors, and schedule services according to their individual needs.

 Applying for Medicaid can be a complex process.
-Luckily, an experienced New Jersey Elder Law attorney can help you with the application process by ensuring that you apply for the benefits that you need, navigating complicated legal provisions to protect family assets, and protecting your rights.
+Luckily, an experienced New Jersey elder law attorney can help you with the application process by ensuring that you apply for the benefits that you need, navigating complicated legal provisions to protect family assets, and protecting your rights.
 Additionally, hiring an attorney can save time and help avoid costly penalties.

 Luckily, The Chamberlain Law Firm is here to help.
 If you have any questions or are ready to begin the MLTSS application process, give us a call at (201) 273-9763 for a free consultation.
 For more Medicaid advice, be sure to read some of our Insight Articles.

 This article is for informational purposes only.
 It is not intended as legal advice.
 In the event you would like to speak with a lawyer about the specifics of your case, contact The Chamberlain Law Firm at (201) 273-9763 to schedule a consultation.